-This is probably the most popular and busiest spot around San Francisco.
+This is probably the most popular and busiest spot around San Francisco (California).
 Every single visitor wants to take a few photos here, plus many local photographers visit this spot in the hunt for interesting shots.

 The reason I like this place, besides the view, is that every time I come here it looks completely different.
 Because of the frequently changing weather, what kind of photo you are going to get is pretty much unpredictable.

 This spot is famous for it amazing views of the San Francisco Bay and the city, but I also love the view from the opposite side overlooking Point Bonita and the Pacific Ocean.

 4. Battery Rathbone